Lyme Borreliosis

 1. Covering the skin while hiking or working in meadows and forests, for instance, by wearing long-sleeved shirts, long pants tucked into socks, a baseball cap or a wide brim sun-hat, light-colored clothes (ticks are easier to spot), and high-top shoes.

-2. Repellents: Tick repellents, preferably containing diethyltoluamide (DEET) (they should be sprayed over clothes and exposed skin, except for the face) or permethrin (kills ticks on contact, should be sprayed onto clothes only).
+2. Repellents: Tick repellents, preferably containing diethyltoluamide (DEET) (sprayed over clothes and exposed skin, except for the face) or permethrin (kills ticks on contact, should be sprayed onto clothes only).

 3. Thorough full-body check upon each return from forests or meadows (particularly including inguinal and axillary areas, skin behind the ears, and skin folds).
 Ticks must be attached for ≥24 hours in order to transmit Lyme disease to humans.
 Prompt removal of ticks that have been feeding for <24 hours does not result in Lyme transmission.